 Vitamins C and D

-Boost your immune system vitamin C and vitamin D (i) may help to improve your immune function, which may be particularly helpful if you have chronic sinusitis as a result of having a weakened immune system
+Vitamin C (vi) and vitamin D (vii) may help to improve your immune function, which may be particularly helpful if you have chronic sinusitis as a result of having a weakened immune system

-The mineral zinc is also thought to be important for immune function (ii), with one report suggesting both vitamin C and zinc help to relieve the symptoms of respiratory tract infections as well as shorten their duration (iii).
+The mineral zinc is also thought to be important for immune function (viii), with one report suggesting both vitamin C and zinc help to relieve the symptoms of respiratory tract infections as well as shorten their duration (ix).

 One way to get the required level of all three nutrients is to take a high-strength multivitamin and mineral supplement.